comprna/ORQAS/README.md

 **ORQAS** pipeline itself does not need further installation than the required software specified previously.

 STAR (v2.4.0j) and Salmon(v0.7.2) pre-compiled executables are included in the downloaded pipeline.
-Ribomap compliation details can be found [here](https://github.com/Kingsford-Group/ribomap#compile-from-source-code).
+Ribomap compilation details can be found [here](https://github.com/Kingsford-Group/ribomap#compile-from-source-code).

 ## ORQAS pipeline